mrMohitTiwari/use_PopCorn/README.md

 - **React**: The app is built using the React JavaScript library, providing a responsive and interactive user interface.

-- **OMDB API**: UsePopcorn fetches movie data from the OMDB API, allowing users to access a vast collection of movie information.
+- **OMDB API**: usePopcorn fetches movie data from the OMDB API, allowing users to access a vast collection of movie information.

 - **Axios**: Axios is used to make API requests to the OMDB API and handle data retrieval.

 - **LocalStorage**: User ratings and watchlist data are stored locally in the browser using LocalStorage for easy access and retrieval.
+- **Custom Component**: I used Cutom component to make the logic of the app reusable.

 ## Note

-UsePopcorn is a personal project developed for educational purposes, and it does not store any user data or require any sign-up or authentication.
+usePopcorn is a personal project developed for educational purposes, and it does not store any user data or require any sign-up or authentication.
 The movie data is sourced from the public OMDB API, and the user's watchlist and ratings are stored locally on their device using the browser's LocalStorage.

-Happy movie exploring with UsePopcorn! 🍿🎥
+Happy movie exploring with usePopcorn! 🍿🎥